Information for Graduate Students

 Application Process and Degree Requirements

 The Laney Graduate School accepts applications once a year for admission in the Fall.
 Application deadlines and detailed information about the application process can be found here.
-For additional information related to Scientific Computing, please contact Michele Benzi, Jim Nagy, Lars Ruthotto, or Alessandro Veneziani.
+For additional information related to Scientific Computing, please contact Jim Nagy, Lars Ruthotto, Alessandro Veneziani, or Yuanzhe Xi.

 The degree requirements vary by program and are listed here.